LIFE STORY

 There was even a book put out in Australia comparing the economy there with Australia’s, and warning that was where Australia would go if it lapsed into protectionism.

-Ironically, no one seemed to realize that the excessive non-protectionism of the rationalists would from the opposite direction have pushed Australia into the same economic morass as Argentina.
+Ironically, no one seemed to realise that the excessive non-protectionism of the rationalists would, from the opposite direction, have pushed Australia into the same economic morass as Argentina.

 Lack of protection would have killed Australia’s industrial base, which would have led to chronic import surpluses, which would have collapsed the currency, forcing repeated depreciations.